Beijing, China

 Image by McKay Savage from London, UK available under a Creative Commons license January 2005

 The gate into the Forbidden City from which the square takes its name, was laid out in the Ming dynasty, it had a narrow path to the Qianmen (previously known as Zhèng yángmén) with a small open area in front of it.
 Most of the present square was covered with Imperial ministry buildings.
 It was called the Great Ming gate and served a mainly ceremonial function as it was only used for the rare excursions by the emperor, typically on his way to the Temple of Heaven just to the south.
-It has five archways, the grand central one reserved for the emperor.
+The gate has five archways, the grand central one reserved for the emperor.
 On exiting the Imperial dwellings the Emperor would make an offering to the God of Travel just outside the gate.
 Imperial edicts were delivered to officials at the gate, by lowering the scroll in the mouth of a golden phoenix from the tower; hence the expression ‘The Golden Phoenix promulgates an Imperial Edict’.
 The edict was copied onto Imperial yellow paper and rapidly dispatched around the empire.
 The area fell in to disrepair between 1860 and 1900.
 After the foundation of the Republic in 1912 ministerial buildings were demolished and it began to be used as a public space.
-It is famous for the large portrait of Mao Zedong (20x16ft) above the gateway which has had to be replaced three times due to weathering.
-There are two pairs of decorative pillars (hua biao ) one set inside the Forbidden City and one outside.
+It is famous for the large portrait of Mao Zedong (20x16ft) that stands above the gateway which has had to be replaced three times due to weathering.
+There are two pairs of decorative pillars (hua biao ) one pair inside the Forbidden City and one pair outside.

 Tiananmen Square's modern role as a large open space was promoted by Mao Zedong and it was greatly expanded in 1958 to exceed the size of Red square in Moscow.
 Each stone slab has an inscribed number so that large rallies can be carefully organized.
 It is the largest urban square in the world.
 Mao's mausoleum stands at the southern part of the square containing his mummified body laid out within a crystal case.
 To the south of the center of the square is a large modern sculpture to the ‘Heroes of the People’, it bears inscriptions by Mao Zedong (“The People's heroes are immortal”) and Zhou Enlai.
 Scenes sculpted commemorate the Opium Wars; Taiping Rebellion; the 1911 Wuchang Uprising; May 4th Movement (1919); May 30th 1925 demonstration against Japanese Occupation, and the crossing of the Yangzi by the PLA (1949).
-It is 120 feet [37 meters] high and weighs over 10,000 tons [9,071,850 kgs] and was erected in 1958.
+It is 120 feet [37 meters] high and weighs over 10,000 tons [9,071,850 kgs]; it was erected in 1958.

 Mao Zedong, mausoleum, Tiananmen Square, PRC